Southeast PTTC

 Dec.
 14, 2023

 2024 Workforce Development Series Communications Strategies and Essentials for the Prevention Workforce The Southeast PTTC is committed to addressing collective needs of the prevention workforce through the development and adaptation of culturally appropriate training products and services for the Southeast Region.
-The overall goal of this 3-part series is to build capacity of the […]
+The overall goal of this 3-part series is to build capacity of the Prevention […]

 Upcoming Events